polterguy/polterguy.github.io/tutorials/http-rest/index.md

 * __[http.post]__ - Creates a new resource, requires a payload
 * __[http.patch]__ - Modifies an existing resource, requires a payload

-Of course the exact semantics of what your endpoints are actually doing, differs from API to API - But the above is the default (and correct) way to think of HTTP verbs.
+The exact semantics of what your endpoints are actually doing, differs from API to API - But the above is the default (and correct) way to think of HTTP verbs.
 Only the 3 last slots in the list above can be given a **[payload]** or a **[filename]** argument - And you can only provide _one_ of these arguments.
 To further dive into the semantics of invoking HTTP endpoints with Hyperlambda you can check out the